-As seen from the above, the child manifests him/herself as continually becoming a different being.
-This change gives rise to different attunements to reality and, therefore, continually presents his/her educators with different tasks.
+As can be seen from the above, the child manifests himself as continually becoming a different being.
+This change gives rise to different attunements to reality and therefore continually presents his educators with different tasks.

-Without education, the child cannot adequately actualize his/her potentialities to become adult.
-Although he/she gradually becomes less dependent, still it is evident that the highest demands are placed on educating just when he/she is at the threshold of adulthood.
-As his/her becoming is actualized, gradually he/she moves from a habitual emotional to a knowing and normative lived experiencing.
-And although this shift in emphasis is seen in his/her education, it is evident from the foregoing that affective educating remains the cornerstone on which his/her becoming adult is built.
+Without education the child cannot actualize his potentialities to become adult.
+Although he gradually becomes less dependent, still it is evident that the highest demands are placed on educating just when he is at the threshold of adulthood.
+As his becoming is actualized, gradually he moves from a habitual emotional to a knowing and normative lived-experiencing.
+And although this shift in emphasis is seen in his education, it is evident from the foregoing that affective educating remains the cornerstone on which his becoming adult is built.